Construction (Retentions Abolition) Bill [HL]

 Overview

-This bill aims to abolish the practice of withholding payments, known as "retentions," in construction contracts in England and Wales.
-Currently, clients often withhold a percentage of payments to contractors as security against potential non-performance.
-This bill seeks to eliminate this practice, ensuring prompt payment to contractors.
+This bill aims to abolish the practice of withholding payments (retentions) in construction contracts in England and Wales.
+Currently, clients often withhold a percentage of payments to subcontractors as security against potential non-performance.
+This bill seeks to eliminate this practice, ensuring that subcontractors receive all due payments promptly.

 Description

 The Construction (Retentions Abolition) Act 2021 amends the Housing Grants, Construction and Regeneration Act 1996.
-It makes any clause in a construction contract (signed after the Act's passing) that allows for the withholding of retentions legally void.
-The Act defines "retentions" as monies withheld to secure a contractor's performance.
-This definition also includes clauses designed to achieve the same effect as withholding payments under the main contract.
-The bill mandates that any withheld retentions must be paid in full within 7 working days of their due date.
-The Act applies to England and Wales and is scheduled to come into force on 1 January 2025.
+It makes any clause in a construction contract (entered into after the Act's passing) that allows for the withholding of retentions void.
+This includes clauses in primary contracts and any additional agreements designed to achieve the same effect.
+The bill defines "retentions" as monies withheld to secure the contractor's performance.
+After the bill comes into force (January 1st, 2025), any withheld retentions must be paid within 7 working days of their due date.

 Government Spending